Hillcrest High School (Tuscaloosa, Alabama)

 Hillcrest High School is public high school near Tuscaloosa, Alabama, United States.
 The school is located in the unincorporated suburban area south of Tuscaloosa informally known as Taylorville.
 The school is administered by the Tuscaloosa County School System under the authority of the Alabama State Department of Education.

 Athletics

 In 2019, Hillcrest's baseball team is ranked number 1 in class 6A.

+Use in Media

+In 2008, Taylor Swift attended prom at Hillcrest with a senior chosen from about 50 applicants in the MTV special "Once Upon a Prom".